 Fellow for Systematic Theology

 Willem was one of the founders of the Evangelical College (Evangelische Hogeschool) at Amersfoort, the Netherlands, where he taught until his retirement in 2009.
-From 1990 to 1997, he served as professor in the philosophy of the natural sciences at the Potchefstroom University for Christian Higher Education (South Africa).
+From 1990 to 1997, he served as a professor in the philosophy of the natural sciences at the Potchefstroom University for Christian Higher Education (South Africa).
 From 1995 to 2014, he was a professor on the Evangelical Theological Faculty in Leuven (Belgium).
 From 1996 until 2001, he taught philosophy, theology, and psychology at the State-Independent Theological Seminary in Basel, Switzerland.

 Rev. Dr. David Robinson